 |

-Founder Gloria Simoneaux has recently been awarded a Fulbright Fellowship to lecture and research at the University of Nairobi, Kenya for a year.
-She moved to Kenya in September 2008.
+Founder Gloria Simoneaux was awarded a Fulbright Fellowship in 2008 to lecture and research at the University of Nairobi in Kenya for a year.
+After years of successful work with women and children in Africa, she introduced the Harambee Arts expressive arts training methodology to Nepal in 2012.

 Mission